Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 ![Image9](../assets/blog-images/oauth-oidc-blog/cctoken.png)

 # **Testing with different roles:**

 - **Cluster Administrator**
 Set up the Cluster Admin role for the cluster in Confluent Cloud.
-Using this role I am able to create and delete the topics.
+With this role, I am able to create and delete topics.

 ![Image10](../assets/blog-images/oauth-oidc-blog/clusterAdminexample.png)

 - **Operator**

-Set up the operator role.
-With this role, you can view and describe topics, but you do not have permissions to create them.
+Set up the Operator role.
+With this role, you can view and describe topics, but you do not have permission to create them.

 ![Image11](../assets/blog-images/oauth-oidc-blog/operatorexample.png)